-Assuming termination following disability on December 31, 2013, all named executive officers would be eligible for pro-rated performance shares based on the number of full months of service from the date of grant, their deferred compensation balance, and vested pension benefits, if any, as shown for "Voluntary Termination/ Retirement."
-Ms. Mikells would also receive severance benefits as described in footnote (B) above.
-In addition, for Mr. Blodgett, any outstanding unvested August 2009 Options would become fully vested and exercisable until the option expiration date.
+Assuming termination following disability on December 31, 2014, all named executive officers would be eligible for pro-rated performance shares (based on the number of full months of service as an employee during the three-year service period commencing on the grant date) per the terms of the E-LTIP, their deferred compensation balance, and vested pension benefits, if any, as shown for "Voluntary Termination/ Retirement."
+Ms. Mikells and Mr. Zapfel would also receive severance benefits as described in footnote (B) above.